-G. William Hoagland is a senior vice president at the Bipartisan Policy Center (BPC).
-Hoagland has completed 33 years of federal government service, 25 spent as staff in the U.S. Senate.
-In 2007 CIGNA Corporation appointed him as vice president of public policy to work with CIGNA business leaders, trade associations, business coalitions, and interest groups to develop CIGNA policy particularly on health care reform issues at both the federal and state levels.
-Prior to coming to CIGNA from January 2003 to January 2007, he served as the director of budget and appropriations in the office of Senate Majority Leader Bill Frist, M.D.
+Prior to joining CIGNA Hoagland completed 33 years of federal government service, 25 spent as staff in the U.S. Senate.
+From January 2003 to January 2007, he served as the director of budget and appropriations in the office of Senate Majority Leader Bill Frist, M.D.
 (R-TN).
-In this role he served as a liaison to the leadership of the Senate and House of Representatives.
+In this role he served as a liaison to the leadership of the U.S. Senate and House of Representatives.
 He assisted in evaluating the fiscal impact of major legislation and helped to coordinate budget policy for the Senate leadership.

-Born in Covington, Indiana, he attended the U.S. Maritime Academy and holds degrees from Purdue University (B.S.) and the Pennsylvania State University (M.S.).
-His family’s Indiana family farm was awarded by that state as a “Hoosier Homestead” for having remained in the family for over a century.
+Born in Covington, Indiana he attended the United States Merchant Marine Academy and holds degrees from Purdue University and the Pennsylvania State University.
+His family’s Indiana family farm was awarded by that State as a “Hoosier Homestead” for having remained in the family for over a century.